zavocc/debdroid/README.md

 ![debdroid](./images/neofetch.png)

 # What is DebDroid?
-DebDroid is an Debian Installer for the Android OS, this method of installing Debian on Android does not require root access and you can run your favorite Linux Applications Easily
+DebDroid is an Debian Installer for the Android OS, this method of installing Debian on Android does not require root access and you can run your favorite Linux applications easily

 > There's innovation in Linux.
 There are some really good technical features that I'm proud of.
 There are capabilities in Linux that aren't in other operating systems \
 	-- Linus Torvalds

 # About DebDroid
 DebDroid will install Debian container within termux, creates a fresh Debian prefix for the location of the container, usually it will be placed in: \
-`/data/data/com.termux/files/Debian`
+`/data/data/com.termux/files/debian`

 It lives outside the `$PREFIX` directory so if you decide to erase your broken `$PREFIX` directory, then your Debian container will remain intact.